 Description of Contents

 The Floyd P. and Margaret Barnard Collection consists of four boxes including musical scores, Minneapolis Symphony programs, tour itineraries, college yearbooks, photos, drawings, and miscellaneous papers.
-A scrapbook includes clippings, programs, cards, etc.
+A scrapbook includes clippings, programs, cards, and other ephemera.

 Box 1 contains Minneapolis Symphony programs, scores, papers of Floyd and Margaret, and yearbooks.